 Why I Write Disabled Characters

-As someone with a range of personal experiences, including EDS, POTS, anxiety, autism, depression, and PTSD, it's crucial for me to infuse authenticity into my narratives.
-Whether past or present, personal or someone I love, disability is a part of my daily life.
+As someone with a range of personal experiences, including EDS, POTS, anxiety, autism, depression, and PTSD, it's crucial for me to include authentic representation in my work.
+Disability is a part of my daily life, both past and present.
+It’s also personal (my own disability experiences) and relational (family and friends who share their experiences with me).
 I used to subscribe to the toxic mindset that we can overcome our disabilities, but no longer.
 I’ve accepted it as a part of who I am and what my experience is here on this planet during this lifetime.
 As such, I’m intentional about including disabled characters in all of my stories.

 Authentic Representation